goodahead/ventor-merp/ventor_base/doc/index.rst

 |

+* 16.0.1.4.0 (2023-xx-xx)
+    - Added the setting 'Check shipping information' to the Package Management menu

 * 16.0.1.3.0 (2023-06-26)
     - Added the setting 'Force pack' to the Package Management menu
     - Added the setting 'Show quantity dialog first' to the Create SO and Create PO menus